dnorman/perl-DBR/examples/cars/README.txt

    Note that an admin tool will soon make this easier to do.

    Support is built in to perl-dbr to handle legacy enumerations.
-   This is not within the scope of this demo.
+   This is not within the scope of this example.

-8) Define additional metadata.
+7) Define additional metadata.

    We need to define the translator for enum, money and date fields.

    zsh> sqlite3 db/metadata.db < sql/car_dealer_translators.sql

    The admin tool will perform this function.

-9) Define table relationships.
+8) Define table relationships.

    Identify each foreign key relation in the database.
    Specify the name to use when referencing the relation from both the